 “Vision without execution is hallucination.”
 He also stated, “Having a good idea is important, but being able to execute the idea is even more important, and that comes down to people and priorities, and we were unable with the combined AOL Time Warner company to get that side of it right.”

-Fall of AOL in a nutshell:
+Fall of AOL in a nutshell

-America Online was set on the road of failure by not evolving with time, failing to innovate, having an unprofitable business model, and having a partnership that didn’t serve well.
+America Online was set on the road of failure by not evolving with time, failing to innovate, having an unprofitable business model, and a partnership that didn’t serve well.

 On 23 June 2015, AOL was acquired by Verizon Communications for $4.4 billion.

 On May 3, 2021, Verizon announced it would sell Yahoo and AOL to private equity firm Apollo Global Management for $5 billion.
+AOL became part of the new Yahoo!
+Inc. On September 1, 2021.

 Get innovation flowing in your company with InspireIP idea management software.
 Sign up for free.